PhalanxHead/ToyProbotChallenge/README.md

 As the challenge invites the developer to use either a file or STDIN, I've elected to follow the UNIX convention, and run via STDIN.
 Input files may be fed in using the `<` operator in most standard shells, including Windows Powershell.

 I have chosen to allow only one command per line, simply to make the task of delimiting commands more simple.
-With extra time, I may choose to implement a more flexible command delimitation system.
+With extra time, I may choose to implement a more flexible command delimitation system or perhaps a grammar tree for parsing a list of commands that isn't so clearly delimited.

+Argument delimiters may take the form of both `',' and ', '`.
+IE: `PLACE 3,4, WEST` is a valid command.

 The user may specify certain parameters in the command line arguments with the following conventions:

-`--size x y` controls the initial size of the board.
-Defaults to 5 x 5 if not set.
+`--bounds xUpper yUpper [xLower yLower]` controls the initial dimensions of the board.
+Defaults to (0,0) -> (5,5) if not set. `xLower` and `yLower` are optional, but must be provided together.
+It is not required that Upper > Lower.

 `--nocase` indicates that commands can ignore the initial uppercase requirement of the challenge.